xuebai95/Motion-Transfer-Keypoints-Prediction/README.md

 The Generated Videos folder contains generated videos of VRNN on (12, 12) type prediction in both reconstruction and transfer mode.

+The Training_Prediction folder contains related dataset and functions.

 The folder config contains the yaml file of VoxCeleb dataset.

 The folder log is the directory we created to save generated videos.

-The Training_Prediction contains related dataset and functions.

 The jupyter files are named as "Full_Pipeline_{Deep Learning Network}_VoxCeleb_{Mode}" where Deep Learning Network can be RNN/VAE/VRNN, and mode can be reconstruction mode/ transfer mode.